eliasisraelancona-dotcom/final-cms-enterprise-demo/README.md

 - Login (first-run admin): `eliasisrael@adobe.com` / `12345678`
 - First run seeds demo data; subsequent runs are idempotent (data is preserved).

+### Seeded FAQs
+- Questions are pre-seeded under the `Questions` list and marked as "Answered" so they persist across fresh clones.
+Topics include:
+  - How Cursor safeguards source code and IP
+  - How Cursor understands your codebase (library/index-cards metaphor)
+  - Privacy Mode guarantees and how it is enforced
+  - Client security model (VS Code fork / cherry-picked patches)
+  - How to customize behavior via Rules (user vs project)
+  - Deploying/managing Cursor across teams
+  - Security & Privacy overview
+  - How the TAM supports your team
+  - Cursor vs Copilot/Codeium

 ### Build and start
 ```bash
 npm run build